safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Safe has a token similar to that of bitcoin, called safecoin.
 Where bitcoin _transaction_ data is _appended_ to the blockchain, safecoin _ownership_ data is _updated_ on the safe network.
 How does safe ensure that coins spent on the safe network are not susceptible to double spending, and how does this compare to bitcoin's implementation?

 Let's establish a common understanding of bitcoin and double-spends.
-When bitcoin is received, the confidence it will not be double-spent by the person that sent it to them depends on how many confirmations the transaction has.
+When bitcoin is received, the confidence it will not be double-spent depends on how many confirmations the transaction has.
 Double spend in bitcoin _is possible_, it's just very difficult.
-Replace-by-fee made the window for double spending much larger and simpler to execute, and double-spending in bitcoin should be thought of as very high or low probabilities of confidence, not by absolute certainty.
+Replace-by-fee made the window for double spending much larger and simpler to execute, and double-spending in bitcoin should be thought of as very high or low _probabilities of confidence_, not by absolute certainty.

 This is one of the biggest advantages safe has over bitcoin - transactions are extremely fast and once made, confidence is complete.
 How does this work?
 To understand, we must first look at how bitcoin vs safecoin is represented by the data of the network.